vicch/leetcode/100-199/111/readme.md

 ## DFS

-The minimum depth of any root node should be the smaller one of the minimum depths of its left and right child trees.
-But note the edge case when the left or right child tree is empty, in this case the minimum depth is not counted as 0, it is ignored instead.
+The minimum depth of any root node should be the smaller one of the minimum depths of its left and right subtrees.
+But note the edge case when the left or right subtree is empty, in this case the minimum depth is not counted as 0, it is ignored instead.

 ## BFS